 - The falcon is the national symbol of the UAE.

 - The National Day of the UAE is 2nd December, 1971 and this is marked by celebrations and festivities.

 - 1st December is Commemoration Day, paying tribute to those who sacrificed their lives for the country.

 - 16th December, 2006, was the historic day when Emiratis attained the eligibility to vote.

 - The monetary unit used in the country is the UAE Dirham.

 - The key industries include petrochemicals and petroleum, real estate, fertilizers, cement, aluminum, ship building and repair, construction, boat building, textiles, handicrafts, natural gas and tourism.

 - The founder of the UAE and Ruler of the Federation from 1971, Sheikh Zayed bin Sultan Al Nahyan, passed away in November, 2004.
 He was succeeded by his son.
 In January, 2006, however, Sheik Maktoum bin Rashid Al Maktoum, the Prime Minister of the UAE and Emir of Dubai, passed away.
 Crown Prince Sheikh Muhammad bin Rashid al-Maktoum took up both roles thereafter.

 - The Burj Khalifa is the tallest building in the world at 828 metres or a whopping 2,716 feet.
 It has 160 stories and was finished in January, 2010.
-It has the quickest elevators in the world along with a massive 20.7 acres of glass.
+And has the quickest elevators in the world along with a massive 20.7 acres of glass.
 It uses approximately 250,000 gallons of water on a daily basis.

 - The UAE is a wealthy country and the per capita GDP is almost $41,000.
 Standards of living are quite high for locals and expats.